top of page

 Nice waterfalls

 The falls were quite pretty.
 The paths were nice to cycle over as well.
 The descent to Baden-Baden was again long, twelve kilometers at 40 km/h.
 I bought a new pocket knife in Baden-Baden.
-For lunch we got bread and ice wafels.
-We each ate 5 wafels and half a bread.
-When we finished the bread we also had the prettiest view of the vacation, it was quite hilly.
+For lunch, we got bread and ice wafels.
+We each ate five waffles and half a piece of bread.
+When we finished the bread, we also had the prettiest view of the vacation, it was quite hilly.

-The climbing itself wasn't that tough, but it was getting dark because of new rainclouds.
+The climbing itself wasn't that tough, but it was getting dark because of new rain clouds.
 I wanted to take shelter until the worst was over, but Bram wanted to keep going.
-He said it wasn't going to rain that hard and if it did it would continue for a long time.
+He said it wouldn't rain that hard, and if it did, it would continue for a long time.
 It started raining super hard, but Bram kept going, so I followed.
-After 20 minutes of cycling up hill in the super hard rain it stopped and was completely dry, for the entire day.
+After 20 minutes of cycling uphill in the super hard rain, it stopped and was completely dry for the entire day.

-We were completely soaked and even my shoes were drenched.
-On the campsite we threw everything in the washing machine to centrifuge.
+We were completely soaked, and even my shoes were drenched.
+On the campsite, we threw everything in the washing machine to centrifuge.
 The door again didn't open, even when we pressed the two buttons.
-After another 3 times of centrifugation and continually trying to open the door we finally figured it out.
-After the program ended we simply had to wait a few minutes.
+After another three times of centrifugation and continually trying to open the door, we finally figured it out.
+After the program ended, we simply had to wait a few minutes.

-We now put Bram's socks in the microwave in which we had made the apfelstrudel the day before .
+We now put Bram's socks in the microwave in which we had made the apfelstrudel the day before.
 The idea was that we could dry them by boiling the water in them and then quickly waving them around.
 That actually worked pretty well.
 The only problem was that the socks were super hot when we needed to take them out.
-Fortunately no-one saw all that.
-When Bram's socks were done I also wanted to dry my towel.
-Just when walked out of the room while juggling my boiling hot towel some people walked in.
+Fortunately, no one saw all that.
+When Bram's socks were done, I also wanted to dry my towel.
+Just when I walked out of the room while juggling my boiling towel, some people walked in.
 They seemed very confused.

-We ate dinner in the tv-room, where it was dry and warm.
+We ate dinner in the TV room, where it was dry and warm.
 We also took a shower just to get warm.
-I had to wear shorts the rest of the day because that was the only piece of clothing that I brought that was still dry.
+I had to wear shorts the rest of the day because that was the only piece of clothing I brought that was still dry.

 Distance cycled : 44 km